-WHO ARE WE?
+WHO WE ARE

-Our History & Mission
+Our Mission and History

 Karleena Ravenswood founded the group in 2002 and was passionate about the personal inspiration that comes from singing with others.
 All women who liked to sing were welcome, and auditions were not held.
 Karleena emphasized learning by ear and allowed no written music to be used in rehearsal.
 The group thrived not only as singers, but also as a community.

-And then came the pandemic, where the chorus fell silent for some months, again, its future threatened.
-For over a year singers dared not gather to sing.
-But like a shining ray of hope, a leading member named Catherine bravely led 2 short singing series online, allowing us to SING together even when we could BE together.
+But then came the pandemic, where the chorus fell silent for some months, again, its future threatened.
+For over a year singers dared not gather to sing, but Catherine bravely led two short singing series online, allowing us to SING together even when we could BE together.
 In the latter of these, she chose the appropriately inspiring Rising Appalachia song “I Am Resilient,” which the chorus had sung together in a prior year.

 But in yet another miracle, an experienced and energetic choral director, Natalie Killom, presented herself to us just a few months later.
 Since then, little by little, and most of all thanks to her skilled and loving leadership, talent, and passion for our chorus, we are thriving once again.
 We are learning to trust our resilience and thrilled to grow and change once again under Natalie.